szoutwp/articles/31. TailwindCSS and Variables/README.md

 ## Logo.tsx

-Now how do we use our variable ?
+Now how do we use our variable?
 Again pretty straight forward just like our normal tailwind classes.
 Let's imagine we have a React component called `Logo.tsx`, defined like so:

 ```tsx